Submissions

 multiple references: Smith (2007, 2009)

-All references cited in the text should be listed alphabetically by the author´s surname in the list of References.
+All references cited in the text should be listed alphabetically by all author´s surnames in the list of References.
+References with all the same authors should be listed chronologically.

 Where available, provide a stable internet link such as a doi number, or a link to an institutional repository rather than from a research network.
 The following style is to be used: